 Let’s see how my kiddos are doing.

 You know, kids are funny in terms of making food.
 They don’t go by manual or instruction.
 They just want to make things their way, Period!

 We have a quite of dumpling collections here.
 Let them be creative.
 These Korean dumplings will end up entering to their stomach anyway…

 If you want yours to look at their best, place them on a sheet in a single layer.
 You can freeze as is for later use.
 How to cook dumplings?

 If you like pan-fried dumpling, simply fry in some oil until golden brown on both sides, then…

 Drizzle with a little water or chicken stock…

+Which will create steam… Quickly cover with a lid and cook for another 1-2 minutes.
 That way it will cook thoroughly without over browning them.

+Take them out and EAT.
 Simple soy sauce + vinegar dipping sauce is always nice to serve with.

 - Cook the sweet potato noodles according to the package direction.
 Rinse the noodles, drain well and chop them into small pieces.
 Set aside